The fresher’s societies fair at Hull Uni was absolutely amazing.

-I can’t stress how much choice there was.
+I can’t stress how many choices there were.
 The societies fair had to be spread over 2 days!

 I remember ten years ago when I went to Brighton Uni, we didn’t have a societies fair.
 I think there were societies, but they weren’t very well marketed to freshers.
 Whether it’s the date change or the location change, this societies fair was a huge event.
 Everywhere I looked there was a new stall trying to entice me in.